Dylvn/it-akademy/README.md

 # it-akademy
-just some .xt of my formation, things usefull
+just a .txt of my formation, things usefull